sohjnthn/For-own-learning/README.md

 6. As the Android Studio project MyApplication5's "Spark" ExtentReports are not restricted by filepaths, they reached MyApplication5 - app - target folder.

-7. The desktop web browser (Google Chrome) screenshot images went to the IntelliJ IDEA project Selenium_Tutorial - Selenium_Screenshot_Images folder.
+7. The desktop web browser (Google Chrome) screenshot images went to the IntelliJ IDEA project Selenium_Tutorial - Selenium_Screenshot_Images folder
-(As Selenium_Tutorial was where the original files were located.)
+(As Selenium_Tutorial was where the original files were located).

 8. The smartphone application (Android 15) screenshot images went to the IntelliJ IDEA project Selenium_Android - Selenium_Screenshot_Images folder.
-(As Selenium_Android was where the original files were located.)
+(As Selenium_Android was where the original files were located).

 9. The Java files and the testng.xml should still be under the src - test - java - package folder for both IntelliJ IDEA (the package folder is cucumber); and Android Studio (the package folder is com.example.cucumber).